ReleasedBlock33YT/ASMLEARN/README.txt

 ###############################################################

 This entire project was made by ReleasedBlock33.
-I hope that you can learn alot of Assembly programming just by following this project.
+I hope that you can learn a lot of Assembly programming just by following this project.
 Everything of this project is in the "the stuff" folder.
 This project includes:

     - Challenges